Cunt Toward Enemy

 “You look great.”

 Rubicon laughs, and Lazur can see how it hurts for air to pass through that surviving lung, up through a patch of miraculously preserved soft throat tissue, wheezing through the broken jaw.
-Each vibration dispersing through broken ribs, and finally, amplified through mall-wide sound systems, showing him every bit of grit, an auditory microscope into fried tissue and bone shrapnel.
+Each vibration dispersing through shattered ribs, and finally, amplified through mall-wide sound systems, showing him every bit of grit, an auditory microscope into fried tissue and bone shrapnel.

 Lazur looks at the bomb, that unadorned black box like an alien interpretation of gift giving.
-“I didn’t even get you anything.”
+“I didn’t get you anything.”

+“I disagree.”
 The screens turn off, leaving error messages tall as trees.
 Then something clicks and Lazur tries not to flinch.
 Rubicon’s voice grates from nearby, a hidden speaker, close and personal, no longer audible to the hostages.
 “Why don’t you take a look.
 I’m kind of proud of it.”

 Natural light falls on the bomb from the open ceiling of the courtyard, cold bright afternoon tempered by clouds.
 He wonders if it’s going to rain.
 Probably.
 But not the way you like to see.